The Mayor's West Yorkshire Local Transport Plan: Vision and Objectives

 What are the provisions set for taxis (hackney carriage) in the transport plan?
 I think you would agree taxi drivers (hackney carrIage) are the back one for any transport policy.

-Suhail rashid asked 10 days ago
+Suhail rashid asked about 1 month ago

 We recognise that taxis are an important part of our integrated transport system and our full Local Transport Plan will set out the role they can play in supporting the delivery of the draft vision and objectives set out in the engagement document.
 This will include the role for the taxi trade in supporting disabled people’s travel, the nighttime economy and those without access to a car.
 It will also set out how we will make best use of the space on our streets to support our integrated, sustainable transport system.